doubleSlashde/scrapy-splash-exercise/README.md

-# Dynmaic website scraping excercise with Scrapy-Splash
+# Dynamic website scraping excercise with Scrapy-Splash

 This is a Scrapy-Splash project to scrape reviews from Google Maps for some restaurants near our office in Friedrichshafen.
 This project is only meant for educational purposes.